Tactics & General Principles

 The whole purpose of chess is to attack the king.
 So it is important students' learn how to do this.
 Fred Wilson teaches you how to mounti an offensive against your opponent’s king down to four principles that lie at the root of most successful chess attacks.

 5. Chess Openings for Kids by John Watson and Graham Burgess

 It is essential that you start the game well with some idea of the right plans.This openings guide provides all the tips and ideas needed to play well from move one.

 6. Chess Training for Budding Champions by Jesper Hall

 This book will help you in many ways that don’t appear in other books, like analysing your own games, how to calculate, how to study and how to use a computer.
 This book is also important to prevent you from getting into too many bad habits.

-If you are also playing lots of slow games, by the time you finish these books (and assuming you have done heaps of Tactics several times in a short period), you should be well on your way to a rating of 1100-1200 or much more.
+If you are also playing lots of slow games, by the time you finish these books and regularly solve studies too (and assuming you have done heaps of Tactics several times in a short period), you should be well on your way to a rating of 1100-1200 or much more.